 You made it adventurer, I hope you liked your road trip.
 Mine was no less than epic!

-The way back to Montreal is about 2 hours, so try to estimate it so that you have enough time to return the car and get to the airport.
+The drive back to Montreal is about 2 hours, so try to plan for enough time to return the car and get to the airport.

 NOTE: There are almost no gas stations close to the airport, so try to fill your tank beforehand.